computervogel/cloud-computing-project-group-3/README.md

 ### Start microservices

-If you want to build the microservices by yourself and run them locally, then go to the [Microservice Instructions](microservices/INSTRUCTIONS_MICROSERVICES.md).
+If you want to build the microservices and run them locally without minikube, then go to the [Microservice Instructions](microservices/INSTRUCTIONS_MICROSERVICES.md).

 Open terminal and run: